CaileyBianchini/Topia/TopiaAssesment.md

          Name: UnequipItem()
              Description: This takes the item from the player and takes out the items stats from the players stats
              Type: public void
-         Name: GetInventory()
+         Name: GetPocket()
-             Description: This grabs all the items from the inventory
+             Description: This grabs all the items from the characters pocket
              Type: public Items[]

 **File**: AdvancedPlayer.cs